mjdaniels/SequentialBART/README.md

 The pacakge provides a function, `seqBART()`, to run the sequential BART model to find the missing covariates.
 The function takes as arguments

-1.  x, Covariates having the missing values.
+1.  x, is Covariates having the missing values.

-2.  y, Response Variable.
+2.  y, is Response Variable.

-3.  x.type, a vector indicating the type of covariates (0=binary, 1=continuous)
+3.  x.type, is a vector indicating the type of covariates (0=binary, 1=continuous)

-4.  y.ype, the type of response and the inference regression model used for imputation, representing the type of missingness of the covaraites.
+4.  y.ype, is the type of response and the inference regression model used for imputation.
 It can take 5 values: y.type=0 for no response, y.type=1 for continuous response using linear regression for imputation, y.type=2 for binary response using logistic regression for imputation, y.type=3 for continuous response using BART for imputation, y.type=4 for binary response using BART probit for imputation.

+5.  numimpute, is the Number of Imputed Datasets that will be generated.
+Default is = 5

+6.  seed\_dist, is the value that will used to generate the distributions with.
+Default is = 12345

+7.  seed\_draws, is the value that will used to generate the draws with.
+Default is = 99

-Rest of the arguments are standard arguments for BART; Descriptions and defaults are provided.
+Rest of the arguments are standard arguments for BART; Descriptions and defaults are provided in the pacakge help pages.

 Example
 =======